| Title: | Statistical Entropy Analysis of Network Data |

 Dataframe with four columns:

-first three columns show the vertex triad u
+first three columns show the vertex triad u, v, w ,

 Termeh Shafie